forestryio/forestry.io/hugo/content/docs/hosting/ftp.md

 Under _Advanced Options_, ensure that the _Port_ is the correct port.

-If you created a new directory to deploy your site to, provide the relative path from your FTP users home folder to the new directory in the _Directory_ field.
+If you created a new directory to deploy your site to, provide the relative path from your FTP user's home folder to the new directory in the _Directory_ field.

 Finally, click _Save Settings_.